Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 Organizes a presentation.

-Thinks through and implements interaction with parents.
+Thinks through and implements interactions with parents.

-Acting as an expert:
+Acts as an expert:

-Summarizes and summarizes the obtained results;
+Summarizes and summarizes the results obtained;

-Preparing a presentation.
+They are preparing a presentation.

 If necessary, consult with the teacher.